ahmetkarakus0/attribute-scope/README.md

 ## Features

 - 🔍 Highlights all elements with `data-test-id` attributes on the page
-- 📋 One-key copying of data-test-id values (press 'C')
+- 📋 One-key copying of data-test-id values (press 'CMD+C' or 'CTRL+C' while hovering)
 - 🔄 Automatic detection of dynamically added elements
 - 👁️ Toggle button visibility option
+- 📋 Java Smart Copy option
 - 💫 Smooth visual transitions and hover effects

 ## How to Use